khaingtt/kportfolio/README.md

 ## Target audience

-This website is for personal web development, to impress the potential employers, collaborators and enable businesses to build engaging experiences across digital channels
+This website is for my teachers, classmates and personal improvement in coding skills.

 ## List of used Tech stack